 Concrete, Brick, and Asphalt Heavy-debris Pricing

 Dense materials need the right container.
-Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
-The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without hitting USDOT truck weight limits on Wichita routes.
+Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
+The low 2-to-3-foot walls let a skid steer or wheelbarrow dump straight in without busting USDOT truck weight limits on Wichita routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; clean loads—meaning no wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container for your job, and we dispatch the dumpster after a quick call with the site super to verify the tonnage.
+Heavy-debris jobs run on a weight ticket from the scale house, not a flat yard price; the cleanest loads—no mixed wood, drywall, or trash—earn our lowest per-ton rate.
+I coordinate each dumpster and container dispatch after a quick call with the site super to verify the actual tonnage expected.

 Tonnage Limits and Weight Overage Policy